-If you get hungry, grab a bite at Ma Fia’s (811 S. Railroad Ave.; 334-745-6266) or Jimmy’s (104 S. Eighth St.; 334-745-2155).
+If you get hungry, grab a bite at Ma Fia’s (811 S. Railroad Ave.; 334-745-6266) or Zazu Gastropub (112 S 8th St.; 334-203-1747).
 Ma Fia’s is an authentic Italian restaurant, with delicious food and a romantic atmosphere to match.
 Be sure to try a glass of wine from the restaurant’s custom wine cellar.
-Jimmy’s offers a more casual atmosphere and serves fine Southern food with a Creole and Cajun twist.
-The menu includes New Orleans favorites like gumbo, po’boys and more.
+Zazu Gastropub is "fine dining" in a relaxed atmosphere.
+The restaurant partners with local produce providers for the freshest fruits and vegetables.

 Experience the Art, History and Culture of Auburn

 After leaving Opelika, head to Auburn where you’ll discover that there’s more to this college town than the trophy-winning football team it is noted for.
 The Jule Collins Smith Museum of Fine Art (901 S. College St.; 334-844-1484), located on the campus of Auburn University, is the only university art museum in the state of Alabama.

 Museum collections range from photography and magnificent works from artists such as Renoir and Matisse to the hand-sculpted Dale Chihuly chandelier.
 The three-tiered masterpiece is made of more than 600 individual pieces of hand-blown glass and serves as the focal point of the museum’s vaulted entrance.
 In addition, the museum hosts a permanent collection of European and American art from the past two centuries.
 The museum is open Tuesday – Sunday and admission is free.